Contact Us

 Cost Per Order

-Looking at the cost of every order based on material costs, shipping, and the price of the 3PL’s services can give companies a wealth of data.
-It will show which products are the best money-makers, where in the supply chain to look for savings, and how to tighten up processes in the warehouse, or whether their own pricing needs adjustments.
+Looking at the cost of every order based on material costs, shipping, and the price of the 3PL’s services can give companies powerful insights.
+It will show which products are the best money-makers, where in the supply chain to look for savings, how to tighten up processes in the warehouse, and whether their pricing needs adjustments.

 Give Them What They Want, When They Want It

 When a 3PL looks for WMS and inventory management software, their clients’ needs must be top of mind.
-This means that clients should have some say in what data they can use, and how granular their reports are.
-Needless to say, only current, real-time data will do—Not a report for last month, last week, or even yesterday.
+This mandate means that clients should have some say in what data they can use and how granular their reports are.
+Only current, real-time data will do—not a report for last month, last week, or even yesterday.